CodeURJC-FW-2025-26/webapp15/README.md

 - **Duration** This atribute describes the lenght of the trip in days.
 - **Total Price** The amount o be paid for the service.
 - **Availability** If there is space to book it or not it tells hich trips are actv or not, marking it by a yes or not.
+- **Type of trip** (family, leisure or cultural) This attribute defines the kind of trip you choose.

 #### Secondary entity

 ##### Activities